sgdkd/Supermarket-ProductLine-Insight/README.md

 ![](img/dashboard.png)

-From Instructor Daniel, deploying via shinyapps.io means there's no need to record a video.
-Here is a brief introduction to this dashboard including addressing the challenging part.
+From Instructor Daniel, deploying via shinyapps.io means there is no need to record a video.
+Here is a brief introduction to this dashboard and an explanation of the Challenging tasks.

-The **two filters** on the left serve as **inputs**, controlling all other **outputs**.
+The **two filters on the left** serve as **inputs**, controlling all other **outputs**.
 You can freely switch them to observe how the data changes.
-The **Sales by Gender** graph is an **interactive** chart.
-You can hover over different bars to see detailed numerical information through the tooltip.
+The **Sales by Gender** graph is an **interactive** **chart**.
+You can hover over different bars to see details through the tooltip.

 ### **Challenging Tasks:**